 The Director of Human Resources has been designated responsibility for coordinating New Mexico Highlands University's efforts to comply with and carry out its responsibilities under applicable laws prohibiting discrimination and harassment, including Title IX of the Educational Amendments of 1972 and Title VII of the Civil Rights Act of 1964.

-The current Human Resources Director is: Donna Castro, Rodgers Administration Building Room 108, Telephone number is 505-426-2240.

-The mailing address for Director is: New Mexico Highlands University, Box 9000 Las Vegas, NM 87701.
+The Human Resources Director may be reached at the Communication Arts Building, East, Room 138.
+The telephone number is (505) 454-3308.
+The mailing address is New Mexico Highlands University, Box 9000, Las Vegas, NM 87701.